Blair Armistead, PhD, MPH

 - Children's Title: Principal Investigator, Supervisor, Center for Global Infectious Disease Research

-- Research Title: Assistant Professor
+- Academic Title: Assistant Professor

 - Research Center: Center for Global Infectious Disease Research